 Cindy has over 20 years of experience in all aspects of accounting, payroll, and administration.
 She joined IESC in 2006.
 As the director of accounting, she is responsible for the day to day operations of the accounting staff and accounting operations.
 Cindy has worked across a range of industries, including manufacturing and distribution, nonprofit, banking, and commercial airlines.
 She holds a bachelor’s degree in accounting from Sacred Heart College.

-Farmeenullah has over 7 years of experience in accounting, finance, and grants and compliance in Afghanistan.
-As senior accountant at IESC he is responsible for oversight of field office accounting.
+Farmeenullah has over eight years of experience in accounting, finance, and grants and compliance in Afghanistan.
+As Accounting Manager at IESC he is responsible for oversight of field office accounting.
 Previously, he was a program accountant at IRI Washington, where he supported program financial management.
-He was also a compliance manager at Counterpart International for a large, $70 million democracy and governance program in Afghanistan, where he was responsible for grant funds management and contract compliance.
+He was also a compliance manager at Counterpart International for a large $70 million democracy and governance program in Afghanistan, where he was responsible for grant funds management and contract compliance.
 He holds B.B.A. in financial management from University of Pune (India) and is certified in Microsoft Excel from QA Ltd. (London).
 He is proficient in English, Pashtu, Dari, Urdu, and Hindi.